codeandtheory/ystepper-ios/README.md

 }
 ```

-Appearance has `layout` property that can be used for customising layout of the content.
+Appearance has `layout` property that can be used for customizing layout of the content.

 ```swift
 /// A collection of layout properties for the `StepperControl`